New threats made to US Jewish centers

 'Time for action'

-The Jewish center in Syracuse tweeted that their campus had received a phone threat Tuesday morning and that people there sheltered in place.
+The Jewish center in Syracuse tweeted that its campus received a phone threat Tuesday morning and that people there sheltered in place.

 "Everyone is safe and all is ok," the center later tweeted:"Everything is back up and running normally."